testem/testem/README.md

 Did you notice that this system has IE versions 7-9?
 Yes, actually it has only IE9 installed, but Testem uses IE's compatibility mode feature to emulate IE 7 and 8.

-When you run `testem ci` to run tests, it outputs the results in the [TAP](http://testanything.org/wiki/index.php/Main_Page) format, which looks like
+When you run `testem ci` to run tests, it outputs the results in the [TAP](http://testanything.org/wiki/index.php/Main_Page) format by default, which looks like

     ok 1 Chrome 16.0 - hello should say hello.